NBA Rumors: Richard Jefferson Reveals What Forced Kyrie Irving To Demand A Trade From Cleveland Cavaliers

 “In mid-June, shortly before [former general manager David] Griffin left, team and league sources confirm, the Cavs explored a three-way deal with Phoenix and Indiana that would have shipped Irving and [Channing] Frye to the Suns and brought Eric Bledsoe and Paul George to Cleveland.”

-Pairing LeBron James with Paul George and Eric Bledsoe would have given the Cavaliers a better chance of beating the Warriors in the NBA Finals 2018.
+Pairing LeBron James with Paul George and Eric Bledsoe would have given the Cavaliers a better chance of beating the Warriors in the 2018 NBA Finals.
 Unfortunately, the Cavaliers ended up losing Kyrie Irving for players that were odd fits to their roster.
 As of now, Irving and James are no longer with the Cavaliers.
 Irving is still playing for the Celtics, while James signed with the Los Angeles Lakers in the recent free agency.